Learning with Professor McClure

 Fascinating professors, fascinating people

-Carlota Carriga was a fascinating woman, teacher, pianist, painter and had a profound influence in the life of Professor Mac.
+Carlota Garriga was a fascinating woman, teacher, pianist, painter and had a profound influence in the life of Professor Mac.
 She had spent many years beside the great Russian director Igor Markevich.

 Professor Mac has been fortunate to be able to work on a variety of different repertories with Alicia de Larrocha: Bach, Haydn, Mozart, Chopin, Brahms as well as Granados, Albeniz, Surinach, Montsalvatge, Turina and Falla form the shared piano repertory with this renown interpreter.